valhalla/demos/docs/valhalla_service.md

 #### Error Conditions

 The following is a table of error conditions that may occur for a particular request.
-In general we follow the http spec.
-That is to say `5xx` are generally ephemeral server problems that should be resolved shortly, `4xx` are used to mark requests that cannot be carried out and `2xx` are used when we have a successful route.
+In general we follow the http specification.
+That is to say that `5xx` returns are generally ephemeral server problems that should be resolved shortly or are the result of a bug. `4xx` returns are used to mark requests that cannot be carried out generally due to bad input in the request or problems with the underlying data.
+A `2xx` return is expected when we have a successful route result or `trip`, as described above.

 | Code | Message | Description |
 | :--------- | :---------- | :---------- |